w3f/polkadot-wiki/docs/learn/learn-account-advanced.md

 :::info

-It is only possible to generate a derived account by also knowing the derivation path.
+It is only possible to generate a derived account by knowing the derivation path.

 :::